 You can view all sorts of videos of Sephi, Maya, & Pierson on my personal YouTube channel - https://www.youtube.com/naturebydawn

 CEC (Chief Executive Cuteness)

 Maya was born around the end of August 2007.
 She became my dog just after Thanksgiving 2007.
 Maya was adopted from a humane society by a woman on November 17, 2007.
 Exactly one week later, the woman decided that she could not handle the responsibility of a puppy so decided to find a new home for her.
 I was the lucky new owner.
-Maya is most likely a purebred yellow Lab.
+Maya is a yellow Labrador.
 Her Lab personality definitely shows through with her zest for life and her love for every person and every dog.
-Unlike Sephi, Maya loves to cuddle.
-Although she can be a bit exuberant in public, she is generally a quiet and well-behaved dog at home.
 Maya is very photogenic and has been the model of many of our pet auto safety products.
 She has even been the model for our logo.